Rohit-Kavitake/PacknGo/README.md

 # PacknGo

-PacknGo is ServerSide Rendered Web Application.
+PacknGo is Backend Web Application.

 :wrench: Tech used
 -------------